vanniktech/gradle-maven-publish-plugin/README.md

 `./gradlew uploadArchives --no-daemon --no-parallel`

+__Note:__  Other than the common maven plugin you must do the [release steps at sonatype](https://central.sonatype.org/pages/releasing-the-deployment.html) manualy.

 # Sample

 This Gradle plugin is using itself to publish any of the updates.
 It applies a previously released version in the build.gradle just as mentioned above and sets the Gradle properties in this [gradle.properties](gradle.properties).